ATCC-Bioinformatics/genome_portal_api/README.md

    7. [download_catalogue](#download_catalogue)
    8. [search_fuzzy](#search_fuzzy)
 # Introduction <a name="introduction"></a>
 This is a set of python scripts that can be used to access the One Codex api.
 All scripts were created using Python version 3.8.
-Scripts have been tested in Google Colab (link to notebook available at bottom of README) using Python 3.7.
+Scripts have been tested in Google Colab using Python 3.7.
 See the demo python notebook for detailed examples:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1feU-VVZzTFrfvRA63KK0NeKRMrAcqxMw?usp=sharing)

 # Getting Started <a name="getting-started"></a>